Joshua Johnson (footballer, born 2004): Career

+Oxford United

 Johnson made his first-team debut for Oxford United at the age of sixteen, coming on as a 76th-minute substitute for Marcus McGuane in an EFL Cup first round tie at Burton Albion, and provided a pass to Anthony Forde that led to an Oxford goal.
 He played three further cup games in the 2021–22 campaign.
 On 23 August 2022, he started in a 2–0 defeat to Crystal Palace in an EFL Cup game at the Kassam Stadium; he said he enjoyed the match and thought the team supported him well.
 He signed his first professional two-year contract with the club the following month, describing it as a "dream come true".
 Manager Karl Robinson hailed him as a "terrific prospect".

+Dartford (loans)

 On 21 October, Johnson joined National League South club Dartford on a one-month loan.

+On 6 October 2023, Johnson returned to Dartford for a second loan spell.

+Welling United (loan)

+On 22 January 2024, Johnson joined Welling United on loan, where he scored once in four appearances.

+Banbury United (loan)

+On 24 February 2024, Johnson joined Banbury United on loan, where he made five appearances.

+Maidenhead United (loan)

+On 7 August 2024, Johnson joined Maidenhead United on loan.

 Style of play

 Johnson is a midfielder who can play the holding role or further forward.